Chicago Digital Media Production Fund - FAQ & Helpful Tips

 16. Is there an option to submit a hard (paper) copy of the Production Fund Application and DVDs containing my previous work and current project footage?

-No. In order to increase accessibility for our applicants and panelists and stay consistent with the digital nature of the fund, we have made the decision to streamline the application to an entirely digital platform.
-If you previously submitted documents/sample works, you will need to resubmit all materials through the online platform to be considered for a 2014 grant award.
+No. In order to increase accessibility for our applicants and panelists and to stay consistent with the digital nature of the fund, we have made the decision to streamline the application to an entirely digital platform.
+If you previously submitted documents/sample works, you will need to resubmit all materials through the online platform to be considered for the 2015 grant.

 How can I make my project more likely to be funded?

 1. Social Change.
-Ideally, the work produced in these projects should have an impact, be transformative, and illustrate a contemporary social issue in a new way.
-This can be done in a variety of ways, but the intention here is to get people excited: about the video, about the issue, and then take the extra step to take action and get involved.
+Ideally, the work produced in these videos should have an impact, be transformative, and illustrate a contemporary social issue in a new way.
+This can be done in a variety of ways, but the intention here is to get people excited and inspired: about the video, about the issue, and then to take the extra step to get involved.

 2. New Media.
-While the core of the proposal should be about funding an outstanding web video, the content of the video could be further explored and enhanced by using various forms of new media.
-These can include Facebook, Twitter, Tumblr, Instagram, Pinterest, blogs, websites, mobile apps, games, and many others.
+While the core of the proposal should be about funding an outstanding web video/app/game, the content of the project could be further explored and enhanced by using various forms of new media.
+These can include Facebook, Twitter, Tumblr, Instagram, Pinterest, Snapchat, Reddit, blogs, websites, mobile apps and/or games (for video projects), and many others.
 New media could be used as a marketing strategy for the video, a platform from which to show the video, and a means to provide supplemental material.
 These should be articulated in the Online Distribution & Exhibition Plan section of the application.

 4. Distribution & Outreach Plan.
 The goal of the fund is to have work as widely seen as possible.
 A significant amount of consideration will be placed on your outreach and distribution strategy.
-Proposals should include outreach partners, effective ways to reach your target audience and promote online spectatorship, sharing and internet virality.
+Proposals should include outreach partners, effective ways to reach your target audience and promote online spectatorship.

-5. Study guide.
-Projects with target audiences that include youth or are primarily aimed at youth are highly desirable.
-Applicants may wish to consider including a study guide or interactive educational element in the distribution section so that if the work is appropriate for students, a teacher or youth coach can help facilitate discussion of work and elaborate further on context and interpretation.
+4. Study guide.
+Projects with target audiences that include youth or are primarily aimed at youth are highly desirable to the Grantor.
+Proposals may consider including a study guide or interactive educational element in the distribution section so that if the work is appropriate for students, a teacher or youth coach can help facilitate discussion of work and elaborate further on context and interpretation.

 Chicago Digital Media Production Fund